-Some software can read your device’s status and provide you feedback on your SATA ports including whether they are in use or not.
+Some software can read your device’s status and provide feedback on your SATA ports, including whether they are in use.

-This method can be a good idea when you have been searching for information for a while but to no avail.
-It is also good if you do not feel comfortable in opening up your case and counting the ports physically.
+This method can be a good idea when searching for information for a while but to no avail.
+It is also good if you feel uncomfortable opening up your case and physically counting the ports.

-However, third party software are often limited in the amount of information that they can provide regarding your hardware.
+However, third-party software is often limited in the information it can provide regarding your hardware.

-For instance, HWiNFO is a popular free software that can read the status of your drive and also highlight its SATA speed.
+For instance, HWiNFO is a popular free software that can read your drive’s status and highlight its SATA speed.

 Image: One drive is connected to this system on the SATA 3 interface (6 Gb/s).

-The software also gives myriad of other useful information as well including the model and size of the hard drive connected to the SATA port.
+The software also gives much other helpful information, including the model and size of the hard drive connected to the SATA port.

 4. The BIOS

 The BIOS is a treasure trove of information.
 If your BIOS supports it, you can use it to see how many SATA ports you have on your computer.